rohanthewiz/go_notes/README.md

 ##Go Notes - Go, GORM and SQLite tracking your notes from the Command Line

-This is a very fast command line note-taking and searching system (web interface is being incorporated).
+This is a very fast note-taking and searching app with both commandline and web interfaces.
 No need to wait for a heavy GUI to load, just fire off go_notes with a few command line options and your tips and snippets are recorded to an SQLite database.

 ##Getting Setup